Maharta/odin-recipes/README.md

 # odin-recipes
-An assigment project from the awesome website theodinproject.
+An assigment project from the awesome website TheOdinProject.